The original do-it-yourself travel guide to Europe SM

 BENEFITS

 When you get over there you will find that Americans are treated as a special lot.
 Not all of the benefits given to European workers will be given to the Yanks, as we are sometimes called.
-But you will be getting some special privileges, a fact that is best kept to yourself, and you are subject to certain tax considerations.
+But you will be getting some special privileges, a fact that is best kept to yourself.
+Also, you are subject to certain tax considerations.

 Some of the following sections will not apply to Americans.
 I put it here so you know the general flavor of benefits given to European professionals and office workers.